 Instructions

-- Prepare the eggplants: Lay the sliced eggplant on paper towels and sprinkle both sides generously with salt.
-Allow them to sweat for 20 minutes to remove excess moisture and bitterness.
-Pat dry thoroughly.
+- Prepare the eggplants: Lay sliced eggplant on paper towels and sprinkle both sides moderately with salt.
+Allow them to sweat 20 minutes; osmosis draws out excess moisture and reduces bitterness, then pat dry thoroughly.

-- Set up coating stations: Place the flour in a shallow dish, the beaten eggs in a second, and mix panko breadcrumbs with Parmesan cheese and Italian herbs in a third.
+- Set up coating stations: Place flour in a shallow dish, beaten eggs in a second, and mix panko with Parmesan and Italian herbs in a third.

-- Coat the eggplant slices: Dredge each slice in flour, shaking off the excess.
-Dip into the egg wash, then press firmly into the breadcrumb mixture, ensuring even coverage.
-For extra crispiness, double-dip the slices by repeating the egg and breadcrumb steps once more.
+- Coat the eggplant slices: Dredge each slice in flour, shake off excess, dip into egg, then press into the breadcrumb mix.
+For very crispy bites, double-dip with egg and breadcrumbs once more.

-- Arrange on baking tray: Line a large baking sheet with parchment paper or a silicone mat.
-Place the coated eggplant slices in a single layer and lightly brush or spray with olive oil for that golden crust.
+- Arrange on baking tray: Line a large baking sheet with parchment and position a wire rack atop it.
+Place coated slices single-layered and lightly brush or spray with olive oil to encourage even browning.

-- Bake: Preheat your oven to 425°F (220°C).
-Bake the eggplants for 20 minutes, flipping halfway until both sides are perfectly crisp and golden.
+- Bake: Preheat oven to 425°F (220°C).
+Bake the slices 20 minutes, flip once halfway, until both sides are golden and crisp.

-- Assembly: In a baking dish, spread a thin layer of marinara sauce.
-Layer crispy eggplant slices over the sauce, add more marinara, sprinkle fresh basil, and top with mozzarella cheese.
-Repeat layers until all ingredients are used, finishing with cheese on top.
+- Assembly: Spread a thin marinara layer in a baking dish, add a layer of eggplant, spoon more sauce, scatter basil, and top with mozzarella.
+Repeat layers, finishing with cheese on top.

 Tips for Success